hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 _Computation_ is an abstract notion that is distinct from its physical _implementations_.
-While most modern computing devices are obtained by mapping logical gates to semiconductor-based transistors, throughout history people have computed using a huge variety of mechanisms,  including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig](){.ref} or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).
+While most modern computing devices are obtained by mapping logical gates to semiconductor-based transistors, throughout history people have computed using a huge variety of mechanisms,  including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig]() or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).

 In this section we will review some of these implementations, both so you can get an appreciation of how it is possible to directly translate Boolean circuits to the physical world, without going through the entire stack of architecture, operating systems, and compilers, as well as to emphasize that silicon-based processors are by no means the only way to perform computation.
-Indeed, as we will see in [quantumchap](){.ref}, a very exciting recent line of work involves using different media for computation that would allow us to take advantage of _quantum mechanical effects_ to enable different types of algorithms.
+Indeed, as we will see in [quantumchap](), a very exciting recent line of work involves using different media for computation that would allow us to take advantage of _quantum mechanical effects_ to enable different types of algorithms.

 ![Crab-based logic gates from the paper "Robust soldier-crab ball gate" by Gunji, Nishiyama and Adamatzky.
 This is an example of an AND gate that relies on the tendency of two swarms of crabs arriving from different directions to combine to a single swarm that continues in the average of the directions.](./images/chapter3/crab-gate.jpg){#crabfig .margin}